seanchatmangpt/knhk/rust/chicago-tdd-tools/docs/GLOBAL_REFACTORING_COMPLETE.md

-# Global Macro Refactoring Complete
+# Global Macro Refactoring Complete ✅

 ## Overview

-All Chicago TDD test files have been refactored to use macros from `chicago-tdd-tools`.
+All Chicago TDD test files have been successfully refactored to use macros from `chicago-tdd-tools`.

 ## Statistics